rpianezza/Human-TE/documentation/other-documentation/investigation.md

 Why the results in the two datasets are that different?
 ================

-After processing the SGDP dataset, the results were ambiguous.
+After processing the SGDP data set, the results were ambiguous.
 While the most variable TEs are confirmed in both the datasets as well as the most divergent among sexes, the geographical pattern disappeared both in the world maps and in the copynumbers PCA.
 Let’s try to understand why.

 ``` r
 library(tidyverse)